Frequently Asked Questions (FAQs)

 How do you stop caring if people don't like you?

 The most important step is to realize that not every person is going to like you.
 You can be the nicest person in the world and someone will find a reason, or maybe not even a reason at all, to not want to talk to you.

 With that said, if it’s still bothering you, perhaps it is insecurity you have.
 Figure out your flaws and see why someone may not like you.
 Then, try to make some self-improvement.
 Finally, surround yourself with people who do like you.
 While the people who don’t like you may change their minds, you can’t force it.
 Instead, spend your energy doing things that make you happy.

 What to do if someone doesn't want to talk to you?

 If someone doesn’t want to talk to you, it can be upsetting.
 Perhaps the person used to talk to you, and now is ignoring you.
 Or maybe you want to be friends with someone, but they don’t seem to open up.

 First, you need to realize that it’s okay if people don’t want to talk to you.
 You can’t force a friendship or relationship with someone who outright ignores you.
 With that said, making an effort to figure out why it is still a good idea.

 Ask the person if you did something wrong, and mention you want to make it right.
-Should they respond, listen to what they have to say.
+Should they respond, listen to what they have to say; being a good listener means you stop talking to let them express themself.
 If they say that they need space, give them space.
 If they want to talk to you about their issues, they will.